S0yabean76/code-institute-challenges/README.md

 When hovered a link should change color to the black: #000 Transition speed should be set to 1 second, and transition-timing-function should be ease-in-out Transition should be triggered by hover

+## Challenge 3

+Test out your new skills by creating a color change effect.
+In the hint tab, you'll find a link to boilerplate files to help get you started.

+Change the background color of the box to the red #e84610 after 1s The transition should take 1 second and the timing function should be set to ease-in-out